 The main thing that's improved with the Samsung Galaxy S8's interface, though, is the overall look and feel of it.
 The font is clean and crisp, the app drawer sliding up and down is smart, and while the notifications shade can feel like a raucous mess at times, everything has a useful place and there's rarely anything superfluous there.

 (Oh, we could mention that the heart rate sensor on the rear of the phone just doesn't work over two different units.
-For some reason it would recognise a pulse, but be unable to give a readout of an actual number).
+For some reason it would recognize a pulse, but be unable to give a readout of an actual number).

 If you've been keeping away from Samsung phones because of the interface, then you're a fool.
 You've been missing out on excellent phones, and they're even better now.

-Weirdly the Samsung Galaxy S8 doesn't have the best spec list out there – but it's pretty close.
-The phone will come with either Qualcomm Snapdragon 835 or Samsung's own Exynos 8895 chipset inside, both paired with 4GB of RAM.
+Weirdly the Samsung Galaxy S8 didn't have the best spec list out there even at launch – but it was pretty close.
+The phone will come with either a Qualcomm Snapdragon 835 or Samsung's own Exynos 8895 chipset inside, both paired with 4GB of RAM.

 While the only storage capacity on offer is 64GB, the SIM tray has a slot for a microSD card which can handle anything up to 256GB of additional memory.

 The battery is a 3000mAh affair and the screen comes in at 1440 x 2960 pixels, which equates to 570 dots per inch (DPI) of sharpness.

 But what does all that mean in the real world?
-Well, it basically means that Samsung has made one of the world's most powerful phones, with a battery that lasts through a day, a high-res display and loads of storage and which exhibits a real snappiness under the finger.
+Well, it basically means that Samsung has made what was at launch one of the world's most powerful phones, with a battery that lasts through a day, a high-res display and loads of storage and which exhibits a real snappiness under the finger.

-Our Geekbench tests returned a single-core score of 2008 and a multi-core score of 6630, which is one of the best we've ever seen at time of testing, though newer flagships have now topped it.
+Our Geekbench tests returned a single-core score of 2008 and a multi-core score of 6630, which was one of the best we'd ever seen at time of testing, though newer flagships have now topped it.